doolin/outsidein/emailkata.md

 # Going live with email

 Up until now, we've been speccing out without having to actually run an email server.
 We've just had Rails doing it's Rails thing, and that's a good thing.

 But now we make these emails actually get to where we want them.

+1. localhost with postfix
+2. personal Sendgrid account for development
+3. Heroku managed Sendgrid account for production

+Here's the command:

+`heroku addons:add sendgrid:starter`

+It should be possible to use the heroku managed Sendgrid locally on development.
+We'll check that out later using the heroku configuration command `heroku config`.
+Might even work for testing.

+# Configure application email

+Using the Sendgrid guidelines, emplace the following code into `config/environment.rb`:

 ~~~~
 @@@ ruby